#Sochifornia: Locals Say 2014 Olympics Helped Sochi Shed Its Soviet Sheen

 The stadiums now house a public rink, a tennis academy, facilities for gymnastics, curling and basketball.
 All manner of events are routed through here: youth festivals, comedy shows, big music concerts, productions staged by champion ice dancer Ilya Averbukh.
 The seaside resort has even fielded its first hockey team.

-On summer evenings, the pool around the Olympic flame cauldron acts as a signing fountain, performing impressive light-up renditions of Queen's "The Show Must Go On" or a Michael Jackson medley to awestruck visitors lined up eight-deep in a horseshoe around the water.
+On summer evenings, the pool around the Olympic flame cauldron acts as a singing fountain, performing impressive light-up renditions of Queen's "The Show Must Go On" or a Michael Jackson medley to awestruck visitors lined up eight-deep in a horseshoe around the water.

 Exact tourism numbers for Sochi are hard to nail down — local press say the region doesn't track tourism spending, but has noticed an uptick in job openings in recent years.